 Career Tips for ISFP Personality Types (Introverted-Sensing-Feeling-Perceiving)

-The Myers-Briggs Type Indicator® (MBTI®) provides useful information considering personality preferences and characteristics to help identify best fit careers.
+The Myers-Briggs Type Indicator® (MBTI®) provides useful information considering personality preferences and characteristics to help identify best-fit careers.
 Isabel Myers and Katharine Briggs used Carl Jung’s theory of psychological type, categorizing people into 16 different personality types.
 The Myers-Briggs® Test can assist individuals with meaningful personal and professional growth.
 Using this tool during the career exploration process aids with the selection of a career that is focused on personality preferences.
-There are five components of the career exploration process, the first being occupation selection, followed by goal setting, gathering information, networking, and finally decision making.
+There are five components of the career exploration process, the first being occupation selection, followed by goal setting, gathering information, networking, and finally, decision making.
 Each personality dichotomy will have a different approach to these steps based on their specific functions: Extraversion versus Introversion, Sensing versus Intuition, Thinking versus Feeling, and Judging versus Perceiving.

 ISFP Personality Types (Introverted-Sensing-Feeling-Perceiving) Career Choice.

 ISFP types are found to be receptive and tenderhearted.
-They live their lives by guidelines they have set for themselves instead of abiding to social normality.
+They live their lives by guidelines they have set for themselves instead of abiding by social normality.
 Dedicated and consistent, ISFP personality types value punctuality and find enjoyment in the realization of the effect they can make in others’ lives.
 Frequently, ISFP personality types are found in occupations allowing them to care for others, such as veterinary assistants/technicians, nurse’s aids, coaches, and drivers, but are also known to obtain employment in industries where their superior problem-solving capability can be utilized, for example, installation or repair.

 ISFP Personality Types